 River Crest Ranch

-Overview: The 1,394-acre River Crest Ranch is located at the confluence of Mustang Creek and the Sulphur River in the SW corner of Red River County.
+Overview: The 1,375-acre River Crest Ranch is located at the confluence of Mustang Creek and the Sulphur River in the SW corner of Red River County.
 The massive permitted private 550+/- ac lake (at normal pool), at this price point, provides the investor ample opportunity to further develop into a trophy fishing lake.
-To insure maximum lake levels during drought times the property is being offered with 2,000 Acre Feet of Water Rights out of the Sulphur River Basin.
+To assist with lake levels during drought times the property could include a portion of owned Water Rights out of the Sulphur River Basin with an acceptable offer.

 As observed while on the property, waterfowl and deer are prolific on River Crest Ranch.
 The current owner has not allowed hunting or fishing in over 30+ years making this a wildlife sanctuary.
 Located on the north side of the ranch, a favorite loafing spot for cattle and wildlife, is a cold-water natural spring that appears to flow year-round.
 River Crest Ranch offers many potential options and is priced at a very reasonable price point for the amount of surface water and water rights included with the sale.